asablue65/iMac-5k-monitor-conversion/README.md

 4. DisplayPort 1.4
 * For high-resolution displays and seamless data transfer, DP 1.4 offers robust performance.
 It supports resolutions up to 8K at 60Hz or 4K at 120Hz.
 * R1820 driver board offers 2 DP inputs
+* To place 2 DP inlets, I have to dig extra holes from the RAM Door housing and FAN Duct housing for the DP extension to work.

 5. Webcam, Microphone and Speakers
 * An integral part of the iMac experience is the all-in-one sensation.